-Keese School events will be presented to audiences in auditoriums and will not be broadcast on AVTV.
-Most of them will be recorded and can be viewed a few days later at www. keeseschool.org.
-If you view an event for which you have not paid, we ask you to send the late-registration fee to Linda Pickle, Treasurer, Courtyard 353.
+Keese School evening events will be presented to audiences in auditoriums and will not be broadcast live on AVTV, although they may be later rebroadcast on channel 975 or 976.
+Most of the evening events will be recorded and can be viewed a few days later from a link at the Keese School's main website, www.keeseschool.org.
+If you view an event online or rebroadcast on AVTV for which you have not paid, we ask you to send the late-registration fee to Linda Pickle, Treasurer, Courtyard 353.
+We are relying on the honor system.

-When the Asbury campus is open to visitors, Keese School lectures and musical events will also be open to them.
-Outside visitors cannot register in advance and are asked to pay the late-registration fee of \$2 or \$10 at the door.
+Visitors from outside the Asbury campus cannot register in advance and are asked to pay the late-registration fee of \$2 or \$10 at the door.